ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/quick-tour.md

 $ ballerina build
 ```

-Now you can ran the service by running the following command.
+Now, you can run the service by running the following command.

 ```bash
 $ ballerina run /<folder_path>/sample_service-executable.jar